What is inventory accounting?

-Learn how inventory accounting sharpens pricing, controls costs, and boosts cash flow for your growing business.
+Learn how inventory accounting tracks stock value, costs and profit for your business.

 Written by Lena Hanna—Trusted CPA Guidance on Accounting and Tax.
 Read Lena's full bio